skonfig/skonfig/docs/src/cdist-type.rst

 Install types
 -------------
-If a type is flagged with 'install' flag then it is used only with install command.
+If a type is flagged with 'install' flag then it is used only with the :strong:`cdist`\ (1) install command.
 With other commands, i.e. config, these types are skipped if used.

+Install types are not supported by skonfig.

 Nonparallel types